n0S3curity/AutoFrida/README.md

   - Frida server running on the Android device
   - USB debugging enabled on the Android device
   - Install python requirements from requiremets.txt
-  - Make sure that you have adb installed and also in PATH
+  - Make sure that you have ADB installed and also in PATH
-  - Basic knowledge of JavaScript for writing custom scripts (not neccessary)
+  - Basic knowledge of JavaScript for writing custom scripts (not necessary)

 # Usage